Xihaier/DeepCNNs-surrogate-UQ/README.md

 <p><img src="Images/optimization.gif" width="700"><p>

 ## Citation
 The paper has been accepted by the Journal of Computer-Aided Civil and Infrastructure Engineering.
-The below information contains the references of the arXiv and Journal, respectively.
+The below information contains the references of Journal.

 ```latex
 @article{luo2019deep,